 - Professional Development.

+Med students must join this Path in winter of M1 year.
 The GHD experience centers on a four-year relationship with a GHD Advisor, with additional communication and support from more than a dozen GHD Advisors.

 In the Scientific Trunk, students become familiar with the challenges, participants, programs and moral issues in addressing health disparities through a series of seminars with experienced faculty and small group exercises to consolidate learning.
 Students also take part in local field projects to address health disparities in collaboration with community-based organizations.